aljannuzzi/Kubernetes-federation/README.md

 In our case, it was 1.8.11.

-**Trick part: attention to the formation, in this case we had to use "v1.8.11" in the URL.**
+**Tricky part: attention to the formation, in this case we had to use "v1.8.11" in the URL.**

 ```
 root@k8s-master-40902532-0:~# kubectl get nodes